 When she made the chart, the designer used cross stitch graph paper (or a software equivalent) to make pictures and letters on grids consisting of vertical and horizontal lines.
 Symbols in each square represent the stitch type, such as cross stitch, 3/4 stitch or French knot.

 A legend or key tells you which floss color should be placed in the square indicated by each symbol.
-We refer to these grids as patterns, designs and charts.
+We refer to these grids as patterns, designs or charts.

 I have yet to see a cross stitch pattern designed on anything but a 10-squares-to-the-inch grid, like the one you see here.
 It makes sense.
-No matter how large or small the squares, a bold or colored line subdivides your graph, in increments of 10, both horizontally and vertically, indicating 1 inch.
+No matter how large or small the squares, a bold or colored line subdivides your graph, in increments of 10, both horizontally and vertically.

-This 10-grid standard makes it easy to glance at a pattern and quickly determine the design size in length and width.
-The eye can easily "measure" the portion of a 10-square section taken up by a design.
-The total "count" size will help you calculate your finished design size on fabric with various thread counts.
+This 10-grid standard makes it easy to glance at a pattern and quickly determine the design size.
+The eye can easily count by 10s both in length and width (as you can see above).
+Then this count will help you convert the design size to fabric with various thread counts.

 (See "Convert Stitch Count to Finished Size in Inches" to see what to do with these numbers.)